Virgin Galactic reopens ticket sales — for $450,000 per seat | CNN Business

-Virgin Galactic says its re-opening ticket sales for the first time in years, giving anyone who can afford it the chance to reserve a seat on the company’s rocket-powered suborbital space plane for $450,000, a significant markup over what tickets were previously sold for.
+Virgin Galactic says it’s re-opening ticket sales for the first time in years, giving anyone who can afford it the chance to reserve a seat on the company’s rocket-powered suborbital space plane for $450,000, a significant markup over what tickets were previously sold for.

 The news comes after Virgin Galactic (SPCE) founder Richard Branson took a supersonic joy ride aboard the space plane after more than a decade of pledging to be among the first to test out the technology, and the company now says it’s prepared to begin commercial operations in 2022.

-Virgin Galactic says it will have three offerings: single-seat reservations (which will begin at $450,000), multi-seat reservations for families and friends, and an option to buy out all six seats on a given flight.
+Virgin Galactic says it will have three offerings: single-seat reservations (which will begin at $450,000), multi-seat reservations for families and friends, and an option to buy out all six seats on a given flight for a “modest premium,” CEO Michael Colglazier told investors during an earnings call Thursday.
+Seats for “microgravity research and professional astronaut training” will be priced at $600,000 each, he said.

 The tickets will be offered first to a “list of early hand-raisers,” or people who joined the company’s so-called “Spacefarer Community” by putting down a $1,000 deposit in recent months.

-It’s not clear exactly how many people have put up the cash for such a deposit.
+About 1,000 people have put up the cash for such a deposit, according to Aleanna Crane, Virgin Galactic’s vice president of communications.

+Virgin Galactic also previously announced that it would raffle off two seats on SpaceShipTwo to people who donate to Space For Humanity, a non-profit with the stated goal of helping to “democratize space.”
+The company revealed Thursday during an investor call that more than 125,000 people from 190 countries have donated.

 People who do opt to put up the $450,000 for a seat may have to wait quite a while for their turn, however.
 More than 600 people — who purchased tickets for between $200,000 and $250,000 when Virgin Galactic sold its first batch of tickets nearly a decade ago — are already on the waiting list for their chance to take a trip to the edge of space.